 This will only happen following a review of the information at the end of its retention period.
-Where data has been identified for disposal, we have the following responsibilities:
+Where data has been identified for disposal we have the following responsibilities:

-- to ensure that information held in manual form is destroyed using a crosscut shredder or contracted to a reputable confidential waste company Eco Shred that complies with European Standard EN15713 and obtain certificates of destruction. - to ensure that electronic storage media used to hold or process information are destroyed or overwritten to national standards.
+- to ensure that information held in manual form is destroyed using a contracted reputable confidential waste company Eco Shred that complies with European Standard EN15713 and obtain certificates of destruction. - to ensure that electronic storage media used to hold or process information are destroyed or overwritten to national standards.